Marcela Lagarde: Biography

 María Marcela Lagarde was born in 1948 in Mexico City.
 She earned an undergraduate degree in ethnology and both a Master's and PhD in Anthropology.
 During her university studies, she participated in the student uprisings known as Mexico 68.
 She has been a professor of feminist studies at Universidad Nacional Autónoma de México (National Autonomous University of Mexico) since 1975.

+On March 8, 2017, the regional government of Castilla–La Mancha presented the II ‘Luisa de Medrano’ Prize to Marcela Lagarde at the Teatro Circo in Albacete, honoring her international advocacy for women's freedom and equality during the institutional ceremony.

-She supported leftist politics first as a member of the Mexican Communist Party (PCM), then the Unified Socialist Party of Mexico (PSUM) and Socialist Mexican Party (PMS), before joining the Party of the Democratic Revolution (PRD) and being elected to serve in the House of Deputies in 2003.
+She supported leftist politics first as a member of the Mexican Communist Party (PCM), then the Unified Socialist Party of Mexico (PSUM) and Mexican Socialist Party (PMS), before joining the Party of the Democratic Revolution (PRD) and being elected to serve in the House of Deputies in 2003.
 She served as a plurinominal representative until 2006.

 She is the president of Red de Investigadoras por la Vida y la Libertad de las Mujeres (Network of Researchers for the Life and Freedom of Women) and coordinator of Cassandra Workshops for feminist anthropological studies.